reeshmabijosh/Springboard-capstone-2/README.md

 This project will serve three purposes

-•	Helps consumers to understand the sentiment of the review.
+•	Help consumers to understand the sentiment of the review(Sentiment Analysis).

-•	Help the consumers to get consumer feedback in the form of topics covered by the reviews without having to go through all of them.
+•	Help the consumers to get consumer feedback in the form of topics covered by the reviews without having to go through all of them(Topic Modeling.

-•	Enable consumers to quickly extract the summary of the reviews without reading the entirely.
+•	Enable consumers to quickly extract the summary of the reviews without reading the entirely(Text Summarization).